rackerlabs/docs-cloud-databases/apidocs/dev-guide/release-notes/cdbv2.36.0.rst

 -  Scheduled Backup Fixes:

-   -  Convert automated backup schedule when m/s setup is converted to HA.
+   -  When a replication setup is converted to high availability (HA), the automated backup schedule for the replication is converted as well.

 -  HA MySQL Fixes:

-   -  Checks for HA group actions.
+   -  Added checks for HA group actions.

 Resolved issues